Table of Contents

 EB-5 INVESTOR PROGRAM

-The EB-5 visa program is in many ways the simplest investor visa to understand.
+The EB-5 visa program is in many ways the simplest international investors visa to understand.
 If an individual invests $1.8 million into a U.S. business that will employ at least ten U.S. workers, they can be granted U.S. Permanent Resident status (a Green Card).
 The investment amount can be as little as $900,000 if the investment is made into certain targeted areas.

 L-1A EXECUTIVE/MANAGER VISAS